Youi Landlord Insurance

 How does each cover type compare?

 |Burnout of electric motors|

 |Contents in transit|

 |Cover while you move|

 - Accidental loss or damage of contents or building.
 If you want to protect yourself against an absent-minded bump or breakage, this cover option will provide extra cover against any accidental loss or damage to your contents or property.

 - Tenant default or damage.
-Should your tenant leave without notice, be legally removed, default on rent or cause any intentional damage, this additional cover protects you against loss of rent for up to 15 weeks.
+Should your tenant leave without notice, be legally removed, default on rent or cause any intentional damage, this additional cover can protect you against loss of rent for up to 15 weeks.
 It should be noted that there are strict conditions that need to be met for this claim to be successful.

 What exclusions are there?